Scoring Your FICO

-You might think that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
-The content of your wallet begins the home buying process.
-Saving your money for a down payment is great, but if you lack an acceptable credit score to back it up, you could find yourself renting longer than you expected in Lexington, Kentucky until your score improves.
+Choosing a lender isn't the first step in becoming a homeowner.
+In reality, the home buying process begins with your finances.
+Putting back your money for a down payment is great, but if you lack a strong credit score to reinforce it, you could end up renting longer than you expected in Lexington until your FICO score is acceptable.

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — Do you pay your bills on time ?

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 Lenders want to be positive that allowing you a loan isn't a risk for them.
 Your credit score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
 You'll need a score of at least 700 to get a satisfactory interest rate.
 You can qualify for a mortgage loan with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of someone having a near perfect FICO score.

 We're used to working with all tiers of credit scores.
 Call us at (859) 576-1877 and we can help you get on the right track to the home of your dreams.

 There are ways to increase your score.
 Building your FICO score takes time.
 It can be rare to make a large-scale change in your number with small changes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
 Here are some methods to improve your credit score:

 - Keep your cards in rotation.
 Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
 But, be sure to pay them off in no more than two or three payments.